adunis/globe-seekers-vault/locations/Globeseekers I/Sshamath.md

 ●

 In the Forgotten Realms setting, Sshamath is a prominent Drow city located deep beneath the Underdark.
-It is known for its treacherous politics, its connection to the demonic Abyss, and its fierce rivalry with Menzoberranzan.
+It is known for its treacherous politics, its connection to the demonic Abyss, and its fierce rivalry with [[Menzoberranzan]].

 ●